Stay Back Stay Safe

 The flashing amber and blue safety lighting on these machines is used to increase visibility and warn motorists of on-going snow removal operations.
 Using the tips above, you can ensure that encounters with snow removal equipment remains safe and uneventful.

-- Snow Clearing Operators are often out clearing snow in unfavorable weather conditions in order to make the roadways as safe as possible for you and your families
+- Snow Clearing Operators are often out clearing snow in unfavorable weather conditions in order to make the roadways as safe as possible for you and your family.

 - The equipment is working to clear streets as efficiently and safely as possible, not to get in your way.

 - Our dedicated, hard-working operators will do their best to keep the roadways clear and safe.

-- It is up to you to be cautious and adjust your behaviours to winter conditions.
+- It is up to you to be cautious and adjust your driving behaviour to winter conditions.

 - Please Stay Back, Stay Safe!